Yizhar Shai

 Yizhar Nitzan Shai (יזהר ניצן שי; born 16 July 1963) is an Israeli entrepreneur, venture capitalist, and politician.
-He served as a member of the Knesset for Blue and White between 2019 and 2021, and as Minister of Science & Technology from 2020 to 2021.
+He was a member of the Knesset for Blue and White between 2019 and 2021, and as Minister of Science & Technology from 2020 to 2021.

 Early life and career

 Shai was born in kibbutz Ein HaShlosha to parents from Argentina.
 His family moved to Jerusalem in the mid-1960s, where he attended the Hebrew Gymnasium school.
 In 1981 he started his national service in the Israel Defense Forces, joining the Paratroopers Brigade and serving in the 1982 Lebanon War.
 He left the army in 1985 with the rank of lieutenant.
 He later gained an electrical engineering certificate from the Technion and subsequently worked in the high-tech sector.
-He founded Business Layers in 1998, serving as CEO until it was sold to Netegrity in 2003.
+He founded Business Layers in 1998, and was CEO until it was sold to Netegrity in 2003.
 In 2006 he joined Canaan Partners as a partner, working there until 2014 when he established the firm's Israel branch.

 Shai founded Start-Up Stadium, Israel's largest organized entrepreneur community.